jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 <a name='deploy_from_web_ide'></a>
-##Deploying by using the Web IDE
+##Deploy using the Web IDE

 While you're working in the directory that contains your `manifest.yml file`, you can manually deploy whatever is in the Web IDE workspace to Bluemix by clicking Play on the Run Bar. **Remember:** When you deploy by using the Run Bar, you deploy the current state of your code in the Web IDE.
-When you deploy by using the Build &amp; Deploy deploy feature, you deploy the code that is checked into the repository.
+When you deploy by using the Build &amp; Deploy feature, you deploy the code that is checked into the repository.

 ![The IDE Run Bar][28]